 How to find the best duvet cover

-- Egyptian cotton is worth the splurge: Long-staple, or Egyptian cotton, is known for its durability and softness, said Fish, whose site just completed a duvet cover test.
-He noted it can be pricier.
-But, he added, "We do feel like Egyptian cotton is worth spending the extra money, as it will be part of your bedroom set for years to come."
+- Egyptian cotton is worth the splurge: Long-staple, or Egyptian cotton, is known for its durability and softness, said Fish.
+He noted it can be pricier but said, "We do feel like Egyptian cotton is worth spending the extra money, as it will be part of your bedroom set for years to come."

 - Look for fasteners: "Having your duvet insert get all bunched up into a corner is more than frustrating," Fish said.
 Make sure that your cover has buttons, clasps or ties, to keep the duvet in place.
 Also, check out the washing instructions — make sure it's not dry clean only, for example.